sudhanshumundhe/Instagram-Thrift-Creator-Store/README.md

 ## Files in This Repository

 * `er-diagram.png` – Exported image of the ER diagram
-* `er-diagram.pdf` – PDF version of the ER diagram
 * `README.md` – Project documentation

 ---